Yes – you can seek to modify the child custody (possession) portion of your final decree of divorce after your divorce.

 This article provides information on common situations in which a parent may seek to modify their child’s possession schedule as well as the legal requirements to successfully get a modification.

-A parent may also seek to modify a prior modification order as well.
+A court may modify a prior order more than once.
+This means that a parent may also seek to modify a prior modification order as well.

 Why Parents Seek Modifications

-There are almost limitless reasons a parent may seek to modify the possession schedule for their children that was originally established in their final decree of divorce.
+There are almost limitless reasons a parent may seek to modify the possession schedule for their children that in their final decree of divorce.

 Modifications are common after divorce if parents divorce when their children are young because a lot can change in 18 years for both parents and children.